giantswarm/roadmap/.github/ISSUE_TEMPLATE/turtles-issue-template.md

 ### Outcome
 <!--
-How does a customer or Team Clippy Benefit from doing this?
+How does a customer or giantswarm benefit from doing this?
 -->
 **For Customer**
 - ...

-**For Clippy**
+**Internal**
 - ...